DevonMorris/dotfiles/.notes/Linehop.md

 was then submitted to its caprices; it was worshipped as the `idol` of strength;
-until, when it was `enfeebled` by its own excesses, the legislator conceived the rash project of `annihilating` its power, instead of instructing it and correcting its vices; no attempt was made to fit it to govern, but all were bent on excluding it from the government.
+until, when it was `enfeebled` by its own excesses, the legislator conceived the rash project of `annihilating` its power, instead of instructing it and correcting its vices; no attempt was made to fit it to `govern`, but all were bent on `excluding` it from the government.

 The consequence `of` this has been that the democratic revolution has been effected only in `the` material parts of society, without that concomitant change